 This problem can typically be remedied by the installation of an interior perimeter basement drain system that connects to a sump pump.
 Under normal circumstances, the sump pump can expel the water as quickly as the storm sewer rejects it.

 For more information on how to prevent a wet basement in your Northern Virginia home, or to explore the options for basement waterproofing, contact the professionals at Basement Waterproofing Nationwide.
-Serving both residential and commercial customers in Maryland, Washington DC, Southern New Jersey, South Central Pennsylvania, Delaware and Northern Virginia, the experts at Basement Waterproofing Nationwide can eliminate your wet basement problem.
+Serving both residential and commercial customers in Maryland, Washington DC, South Central Pennsylvania, Delaware and Northern Virginia, the experts at Basement Waterproofing Nationwide can eliminate your wet basement problem.